-Now that we have returned to the UK, we are looking for adventures closer to home.
-So I reached out to some of my favourite travel bloggers for inspiration.
-From skiing in Scotland, to open water swimming, to hunting for dinosaur fossils, if you’re living in the UK or plan to visit sometime soon, I’m sure you’ll too find inspiration here for family adventure in the UK.
+I reached out to some of my favourite family travel bloggers for inspiration.
+From skiing in Scotland, to wild swimming, to hunting for dinosaur fossils along the coast, if you’re based in the UK or planning a visit soon, I’m sure you’ll find some great ideas here for your next family adventure.

 Does anyone know a child who isn’t fascinated by dinosaurs?
 If your child loves dinosaurs as much as mine, then take them to the Jurassic Coast to really spark their imagination.
 The Jurassic Coast is a dramatic stretch of coastline which runs from Studland Bay in Dorset to Exmouth in Devon, along the southern shores of the UK.